Mohna0310/mohna0310.github.io/index.md

 ## Recent News!
 <span style="font-size:1.35em;">
+<br> <b>May '25</b>: Our paper on "Budget Allocation Exploiting Label Correlation between Instances" has been accepted at UAI 2025.<br>
+<br> <b>May '25</b>: Our paper on "Reducing Performance Gap between Commercial and Open-Source LLMs" has been has been awarded the third Place Best Vision Paper at the Blue Sky Track, SDM Conference 2025.<br>
 <br> <b>March '25</b>: Visited University of Bonn and HumanCLAIM Workshop at Gottingen as part of DAAD AInet fellowship.<br>
 <br> <b>March '25</b>: Our paper on "Beyond Single Parsers: An Empirical Analysis of Dependency Parse Tree Aggregation." has been accepted at Research and Applications of Foundation Models for Data Mining and Affective Computing (RAFDA), PAKDD 25.<br>
 <br> <b>March '25</b>: Selected for the Data and AI Intensive Research with Rigor and Reproducibility (DAIR3) with full scholarship.<br>